MathieuFortune/mathieufortune.github.io/_posts/2017-07-31-booking-abtest-idea.markdown

 In order to understand all services of Booking.com, I firt spent several hours reviewing the different versions of the website (Desktop, Tablet, Mobile, Native App).

 Thereby I was able to list all features that the website provides.
 I'm a big user of booking.com.
 I travelled a lot around the world and I was always relating to Booking.com to find my accomodations.
-Even that, I discovered that I was used to use a small portion of the website as I already have my own user path.
+Even that, I discovered that I was only using a small portion of the website as I already have my own user path.

 ### User research

-So I conducted some exploratory interviews of few minutes with regular customers of booking.com to know how they were using the website.
+I conducted some exploratory interviews of few minutes with regular customers of booking.com to know how they were using the website.

 * A couple seeking where to go on honeymoon. -> They look for a “romantic” destination
 * Two friends who want to organize a weekend to celebrate their reunion. -> They look for a “Nightlife” destination
-* A man who wants to take an autumnal retirement for a few days in a remote place. -> He looks for a “Quiet and Nature” destination
+* A man who wants to take a retreat for a few days in a remote place. -> He looks for a “Quiet and Nature” destination

 Results show that they use Booking.com only when they already know their destinations.

 They use it as a simple price comparator.

-They didn’t know Booking.com is also able to advice them on future destinations.
+They didn’t know Booking.com is also able to guide them to find future destinations.

 ### Scenario